-2 INSTITUTIONAL ARRANGEMENTS FOR DECENTRALISED M&F.
+2 INSTITUTIONAL ARRANGEMENTS FOR SECTOR M&E

-Chapter two outlines the institutional arrangements that will support and sustain effective M&E at the regional and district levels.
+Chapter two outlines the institutional arrangements that will support and sustain effective M&E at all levels.
 It defines roles and responsibilities of NDPC, other government agencies and officials in accordance with the relevant legal provisions.
-It lays emphasis on the involvement of traditional authorities, civil society organisations and development partners to create a holistic and participatory approach, effective feedback mechanisms and demand for M&E information.
+It lays emphasis on the involvement of traditional authorities, civil society organisations, the general public and development partners to create a holistic and participatory approach, effective feedback mechanisms and demand for M&E information.